 Expenses

-Expenses include all costs (outside of purchases) that are necessary to the operations of the business.
+Expenses include all costs (outside of COGs) that are necessary to the operations of the business.
 The IRS wants supporting documents for expenses to identify the payee, the payment amount, payment proof, payment date, and descriptions of each item to establish that they were used for business purposes.

 The IRS may request the following documents for business expenses: